Totokaelo/pigeonhole/README.md

 c.include?(unit: '#456', location: 'THERE') => false
 c.include?(unit: '#123', quantity: 6)       => true

-# Sometimes you need a big fat Array.
+# Sometimes you need a big fat Array
 c.locations               => ["HERE", "HERE", "HERE", "THERE", "THERE", "THERE", "THERE", "THERE"] c.locations(unit: '#123') => ["HERE", "HERE", "THERE", "THERE", "THERE", "THERE", "THERE"]